emqx/emqx-docs/en_US/deploy/cluster/db.md

 Mria tables are replicated across all EMQX nodes.
 It also helps with the fault-tolerance: the data is safe, as long as at least one node in the cluster is alive.

-If the size of the EMQX cluster is below 5 nodes, typically no tuning of the embedded database is required.
+If the size of the EMQX cluster is below 5 nodes, typically no database scalability tuning is required.

 However, for horizontal scalability it is recommended to split the nodes in the cluster into two groups: